universaldataformat/universaldataformat/index.md

 **2. Improved Data Processing:**

 * UDFEL expressions can be used for data transformation and manipulation within the constraints themselves.
 This can simplify your code and avoid the need for separate processing steps.

-* Functions like `filter` in your example demonstrate how UDFEL can be used to filter or modify values based on certain conditions, reducing the need for external processing logic.

 **3. Reusability and Maintainability:**